Today in Nebraska-August

 1904 — The cornerstone was laid in Kimball for Fraternal Hall, now the Plains Historical Society Museum.

-1873 — A war party of Sioux Indians routed a group of Pawnee Indians on a buffalo hunt near present-day Trenton.
+1873 — A war party of Sioux Indians routed a group of Pawnee Indians on a bison hunt near present-day Trenton.
 The fight, known as the Battle of Massacre Canyon, left 60 to 75 Pawnees dead and more than 100 wounded or captured.

 1867 — A group of Cheyenne Indians led by Chief Turkey Leg set up a barricade on railroad tracks near Lexington.
 Two trains smashed into the barricade and derailed.
 The Indians attacked and killed several people before troops ran them off.